usmanmusa1920/kyaah/docs/local_mail.rst

 .. code-block:: python

-  python3 -m smtpd -c DebuggingServer -n localhost:7000
+  python -m smtpd -c DebuggingServer -n localhost:7000

 After that, pass a keyword argument of `port` with the port number as the value in the `localMail` function, like::